AI Copywriting Versus Human Creativity: The Ultimate Test

 — Dharmesh Shah, Co-founder and CTO of HubSpot

-Ready to take the plunge?
+Ready to take the leap?
 Start with these concrete steps:

 1. Experiment with ChatGPT - Start with simple prompts for social media posts

-2. Build a prompt library - Collect working formulas for different content types
+2. Build a prompt library - Collect effective formulas for various content types

-3. Test systematically - Compare AI output with handwritten variants
+3. Test systematically - Compare AI output with human-written versions

 1. Learn advanced prompt engineering - Discover how context and personas improve your results